As a comic of Asian descent, I needed to know the answer.

 For some entertainers, accents are a tool used to create identification within the audience, not just ridicule.
 Kim's Convenience actress Jean Yoon, whose character on the show, Umma, speaks with a heavy Korean accent, told me the reaction to any Asian accent must have nuance so that the audiences they represent can relate to it.

 "We have a knee-jerk reaction to accents but it's not so simple sometimes.
 The laughter can come from the authenticity and the humanity of the moment," Yoon said.

 Mickey Rooney probably wasn't concerned about whether his "Chinese" accent in Breakfast at Tiffany's had northern or southern roots, but Yoon explained that today precision and authenticity must be emphasized so that the accent is not caricatured like Rooney's was.
 "It's the actor's responsibility to be as precise as possible," she said.

-For other artists, the attachment that comedy has to accents is necessarily driven by shame; it's easy to laugh at inferiority.
-"I know it's more nuanced than this, but at its core: People don't really respect Asian people," Fung said.
+For other artists, the attachment that comedy has to accents is necessarily driven from shame; it's easy to laugh at inferiority.
+"I know it's more nuanced than this, but at it's core: people don't really respect Asian people," Fung said.